adambrewster/Defer.jl/README.md

 end
 @scope f()
 ```
-is eqiivalent to the above.
+is equivalent to the above.

-Exceptions from the scope or its defrered actions propagate to the caller.
+Exceptions from the scope or its deferred actions propagate to the caller.
 If there are multiple exceptions, they're wrapped in a
 `CompositeException`.
 ```
 try